conjurinc/tenfactorci/content/background.md

 * Can be easily linked up to other apps.

 From a design standpoint, these characteristics are very similar to a CI pipeline job.
-How can principles from the 12 factor methodology be used to improve our CI system?
+This guide applies the relevant points of the  12 factor methodology to jobs in a CI pipeline.